itsjoshuagraves/digitalgarden/content/_index.md

 <--->

 ## What's new?
+On `August 31, 2023` I posted a guide in Tinkering about how I [modified a kegerator](/tinkering/sparkling-water/) to make sparkling mineral water.

 As of `August 17, 2023` I've added a [bookshelf](/docs/guides/bookshelf) which contains recommendations for newcomers to design.

 As of `August 4, 2023`, my forthcoming book, [We Need to Talk](/we-need-to-talk), is officially in editing mode!